SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/performance.md

 The Windows Performance app assumes events are coming from Windows Performance sources.

-**Also, you need to configure an additional custom query for each Source.** For details, see [Collect Logs for Windows Performance App](#Collect-Logs-for-the-Windows-Performance-App).
+**Also, you'll need to configure an additional custom query for each Source.** For details, see [Collect Logs for Windows Performance App](#collecting-logs-for-the-windows-performance-app).

 ### Sample log messages